(5645) 1990 SP

-(5645) 1990 SP is an eccentric and tumbling asteroid, classified as near-Earth object of the Apollo group, approximately 1.7 kilometers in diameter.
+(5645) 1990 SP is an eccentric and tumbling asteroid, classified as a near-Earth object of the Apollo group, approximately 1.7 kilometers in diameter.
 It was discovered on 20 September 1990, by Scottish–Australian astronomer Robert McNaught at the Siding Spring Observatory in Canberra, Australia.
 Scientists have said that it has a '1 in 364 billion chance' of colliding with the Earth.

 Orbit and classification

 The asteroid orbits the Sun at a distance of 0.8–1.9 AU once every 1 years and 7 months (576 days).
 Its orbit has an eccentricity of 0.39 and an inclination of 14° with respect to the ecliptic.

 Close approaches

 This near-Earth asteroid has an Earth minimum orbit intersection distance of 0.055 AU, only slightly above the threshold minimum distance of 19.5 lunar distances (0.05 AU) to make it a potentially hazardous object.
 It also makes close approaches to Mars.
 On 14 April 1969, it passed the Red Planet at only 0.013 AU.